Vansh-Batra10/Clustering-Analysis-of-WholeSale-dataset/README.md

 ## Conclusion

 The clustering algorithm evaluation indicates that preprocessing steps, like normalization and feature scaling, substantially improve clustering performance.
 Specifically, the Normalized-minmax method consistently elevated Silhouette scores, which suggests the formation of more cohesive clusters.
 The combination of Yeo-Johnson transformations with PCA often led to higher Calinski-Harabasz index values, signifying well-defined clusters, though the Davies-Bouldin index results varied, implying dependency on the data's nature.
+Overall Birch performed well if we consider its overall table , and we can see it has a Silhouette score of 0.8554 at c=3 with tranformation yeo johnson and also has a good score for other metrics.

 Key insights: